bcneng/website/content/netiquette.md

 The publisher will be contacted in any case.

-#### Hiring inquiries
+#### Hiring inquiries and other service offerings

-If you are recruiting, you are not allowed to contact any member of this community,
+If you are providing services, including consultancy, recruiting or any other, you are not allowed to contact any member of this community,
 unless:

 - They have contacted you first, or
-- They have posted in some channel that they are explicitly looking for a job
+- They have posted in some channel that they are explicitly looking for that kind of service

-The best way to get leads is to post a job offer at the #hiring-job-board channel and wait for people to contact you.
+If you provide recruiting services, the best way to get leads is to post a job offer at the #hiring-job-board channel and wait for people to contact you.
 If you provide recruiting services, you are not allowed to contact any member of this community that has posted a job offer, unless:

 - They have contacted you first, or